Have you ever wanted to make large abstract wall art but are afraid it won’t turn out?

 - Branches with foliage (I had the kids gather some from the yard)

 We began by spray painting the entire canvas black.
-I chose black to create more drama and a more finished look once it was completed.
+I chose black to create more drama and a more finished look once it was completed, but please choose your own color scheme!

-While I was painting the canvas, I had the kids pull branches from bushes and trees around the yard.
-They took turns placing the branches on the canvas to create a look we all liked.
+While I was painting the canvas, I had the kids pull branches from bushes and trees around the yard to make it a hands on mixed media project.
+They took turns placing the branches on the canvas to create a abstract landscape feel we all liked.

 We all agreed on how the branches would be on the canvas because once we started spray painting since they could not be moved or adjusted after we got started.